kenatiod/MUT/Understanding Machine Understanding.md

 ### 4.1 -- Motivations and key principles

 The purpose of this book is to propose the Multifaceted Understanding Test Tool (MUTT), which was born out of a recognition of the limitations of existing AI evaluation frameworks, particularly the Turing Test, in assessing the depth and breadth of machine understanding.
-While the Turing Test has been a seminal benchmark in AI history, its focus on surface-level imitation of human conversation fails to probe the underlying cognitive capabilities that are the hallmarks of genuine understanding.
+While the Turing Test has been a seminal benchmark in AI history, its focus on surface-level imitation of human conversation fails to probe the underlying cognitive capabilities that are the hallmarks of genuine understanding (Chollet, 2019; Yong, 2010).
 The central purpose of this book is to propose development of this new testing framework in order to ground future discussions of machine understanding.

 The key principles guiding the development of the MUTT are:

-1. Comprehensiveness: The test should cover a wide range of cognitive abilities that are integral to human-like understanding, going beyond mere language processing to encompass reasoning, knowledge integration, perception, action, and social intelligence .
+1. Comprehensiveness: The test should cover a wide range of cognitive abilities that are integral to human-like understanding, going beyond mere language processing to encompass reasoning, knowledge integration, perception, action, and social intelligence (Hernández-Orallo, 2017; Steels & Brooks, 2018).
 2. Depth: The tasks and evaluation criteria should be designed to probe deep, flexible understanding rather than shallow pattern matching or information retrieval.
-This involves assessing the ability to draw insights, make inferences, and apply knowledge in novel contexts.
+This involves assessing the ability to draw insights, make inferences, and apply knowledge in novel contexts (Forbus, 2008; Stenning & van Lambalgen, 2012).
 3. Grounding: The test should evaluate the AI's ability to ground its understanding in real-world contexts, linking language to perception, action, and social interaction.
-This involves moving beyond purely text-based tasks to incorporate multimodal and embodied challenges.
+This involves moving beyond purely text-based tasks to incorporate multimodal and embodied challenges (Kirsh, 2013; Karpathy & Fei-Fei, 2015).
 4. Adaptivity: The evaluation framework should be able to adapt and evolve as AI capabilities advance, avoiding the pitfalls of narrow benchmarks that can be "gamed" or quickly saturated.
-This requires a modular, extensible design that can incorporate new task types and domains over time.
+This requires a modular, extensible design that can incorporate new task types and domains over time (Kiela et al., 2021; Geirhos et al., 2020).

 (For a more in-depth exploration of theories about the nature of understanding from cognitive science and philosophy of mind, see Appendix A4.)